 Whether you are an experienced rock climber or are picking out your first pair of climbing shoes, it’s important that you understand what it means to have properly fitted shoes.
 You may hear rules-of-thumb tossed around gear shops and climbing gyms like, “They should be tight, but they shouldn’t hurt,” or “Don’t worry, they’ll stretch,” or “You just have to break them in!”
 But with all of the available shoes on the market these days, the trick is finding a shoe that fits your feet specifically.
 What type of climbing are you going to be doing?
 How often?
 How aggressively?
 And how high are your arches?
 How wide are your feet?
 All of these aspects play key roles in finding shoes that are perfect for you.
-So how do you know if your climbing shoes fit properly?
+So how should climbing shoes fit?

 Climbing Shoe Materials